 On the outside there’s a completely new look, with the front featuring a more angular design.
 There’s a cascading grille design, slimline headlights and, round the back, the rear swoops up to give the appearance of a floating roofline.
-It all helped give the i10 a more upmarket look.
+All this helps give the i10 a more upmarket look.

 In the cabin, things are equally new.
-There’s a completely overhauled dashboard design that now features an 8in touchscreen display.
+There’s a completely overhauled dashboard design that now features an 8in touchscreen display on mid-range models.
 Slim air vents have been carried over, however, while overall the dash gets a much cleaner look than previously.

 The new infotainment system features an app that allows drivers to find parking and fuel, before sending it to the car’s satnav.
 It’s also fully compatible with Apply CarPlay and Android Auto – something not all its rivals can boast.
 A rear-view camera is also available.

-The i10 also features a plethora of safety tech as standard, including forward collision-avoidance assist and high beam assist.
+The i10 also features a plethora of safety tech as standard, the highest levels within the A segment, including forward collision-avoidance assist and high beam assist.
 A lane-keep function and speed warning system are also offered as optional extras.

 Space has increased too, with the i10 available in four- and five-seat form.
 The boot now offers 252 litres of capacity – one of the best in its class.
 Thanks to the longer wheelbase rear passengers get slightly more leg room than before too.